jacksoncrowley/jacksoncrowley.github.io/posts/SMILES-to-QM.md

 Running on 4 cores with ```psi4 psi4_optimise.dat -n 4```, it finishes in about 3 minutes.

-### the dihedral scan
+### Step 4: Dihedral Scan
 When doing a dihedral scan, what we're doing is fixing this dihedral at a given value, optimising the geometry to calculate the potential energy on the system, rotating the dihedral by a small amount, and repeating.
-We then return the potential energy vs. dihedral angle at the end, to plot the potential energy landscape (is this a correct term?) of the dihedral.
+We then return the potential energy vs. dihedral angle at the end, to plot the potential energy vs angle of the dihedral.

 I know from looking at the structure that the dihedral I'm after is D(2,4,5,10), where the numbers are the atom indices in our input structure.
 When I look in the output file, ```psi4_optimise.out```, I can look for the value of this dihedral angle in the final optimisation step, and I see: